-- 1.3 The main General Fund capital projects up to the end of 2018-19 were acquisitions of property including investment properties.
-From 2019-20, the focus is on regeneration within the Borough and delivery of our housing investment programme. - 1.4 Governance: Service managers bid annually around October to include projects in the Council's capital programme.
+- 1.3 From 2019-20, the focus is on regeneration within the Borough and delivery of our housing investment programme, with acquisitions of property including investment properties within the Borough where appropriate opportunities arise. - 1.4 Governance: Service managers bid annually around October to include projects in the Council's capital programme.
 Bids are collated by the Finance Team who calculate the financing cost (which can be nil if the project is fully externally financed).
 Cabinet appraises all bids based on a comparison of service priorities against financing costs and makes recommendations to Council.
 The final capital programme is then presented to Cabinet and to Council in February each year. - 1.5 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Council's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
 The planned financing of the above expenditure is as follows: